STEMQuest/.github/profile/README.md

 ## Welcome to STEMQuest

-### this area is still under construction, but areas we'll definitely have is
+### this area is still under construction, But here's the gist of what we'll be getting out hee

+STEMQuest is an area at the Boy Scout National Jamboree, of which programming is a part of it.
+We'll be maintaining a bunch of our resources and notes for others to use in the development of these areas so that others can use them as resources for their programs

 Programming
 <!--